Startups and New Ventures

 Or, you may prefer to work with our service centers, including those for rapid prototyping, micro/nano technology and more, through fee-for-service work.
 More information on our core facilities is available here and more information on our service centers is available here.

 And, of course, our students love working on industry projects, which give them a chance to learn hands-on skills while offering companies a fresh perspective and energy.
 Contact us to learn more.

 Yes!
 We can absolutely help you find lab space for the continued development of your innovation.
 UofL has plenty of options across its three major campuses, and may have just the place for you.
 Contact UofL New Ventures for more information.

 You may also need space for your business.
 Options at UofL include the iHub coworking space on our downtown J.D.
 Nichols Campus for Innovation and Entrepreneurship.

-For UofL inventors, the process of disclosing your invention or idea begins with the Commercialization EPI-Center.
+For UofL inventors, the process of disclosing your invention or idea begins with UofL Innovation and Commercialization.
 This office can work with you to vet your invention, understand the market landscape and what options exist for protecting your research-backed IP.
-To begin, fill out a research disclosure form or contact the EPI-Center via email.
+To begin, fill out a research disclosure form or contact UofL Innovation and Commercialization via email.